 Thus the snake around the staff became the symbol of healing or medicine in the West…

-…that is, until around 1850 when, amid much confusion, the staff of Hermes, known as the caduceus, was mistakenly adopted by the U.S. military.
+…That is, until around 1850 when, amid much confusion, the U.S. military mistakenly adopted the staff of Hermes, known as the caduceus.
 The caduceus has two serpents coiled around a winged staff.
 Even though the single serpent is still used, the caduceus is the symbol we are most familiar with today:

 This is not correct because the caduceus does not signify healing.
 Instead it signifies lying, thieving, smooth talking, and alchemy.

 Many people have compared Asclepius’ staff to the serpent Moses placed on a pole in Numbers 21, which God commanded him to do so that the Israelites could be healed by looking at it.

 And of course, Christians see this as a foreshadowing of Christ on the cross.
 Moses’ serpent foreshadowed Christ because, although sinless, Christ was made ‘in the likeness’ of sin.